logo

 Renault’s Designer Affair

-Now, Renault has been dabbling in this sort of thing for a while—partnering with designers to put a twist on their classics.
-It’s like they’re trying to show the world they’re cultured and sophisticated, rather than the people who gave us the Espace and the Kangoo.
-This time, they handed the keys to Ora Ïto, a man who seems to have a knack for making everything look like it belongs on the cover of Wallpaper magazine.
+Renault has been playing around with this designer collaboration thing for a while now.
+It’s as if they’re trying to remind us that they’re cultured and sophisticated, instead of the folks who brought us the Espace and the Kangoo.
+This time, they’ve handed over the keys to Ora Ïto, a man who could make a brick look like a masterpiece.
+And I’ll tell you what—he’s worked some serious magic on the R17.

 cover-image cover-image